google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/service-worker/lifecycle.md

 [Check out a demo of the
 above](https://cdn.rawgit.com/jakearchibald/80368b84ac1ae8e229fc90b3fe826301/raw/ad55049bee9b11d47f1f7d19a73bf3306d156f43/index-v2.html){:
-.external}, you should still see an image of a cat.
+.external}.
+You should still see an image of a cat.
 Here's why…

 ### Install